 - LIMITATION OF LIABILITY.
 Except as otherwise explicitly stated in this DPA, G2’s sole liability and Client’s sole remedy for G2’s breach of this DPA will not exceed the fees paid by Client to G2 under the Service Order giving rise to the claim in the 12 months preceding the claim.
 In no circumstances will G2 be liable for any special, indirect, incidental, consequential, or punitive damages, including lost profits incurred by Client.

 - INTERPRETATION AND UPDATES.
 G2 will update this DPA periodically, without notice to Client, in material compliance with Privacy Laws and without materially lessening the protections set forth herein.
-The following order of precedence applies in the event of a conflict with respect to the Processing of Personal Data: (a) the SCCs, (b) this DPA, (c) the Agreement, and (d) the Privacy Laws.
+The following order of precedence applies in the event of a conflict with respect to the Processing of Personal Data: (a) the International Data Transfer Agreement, (b) this DPA, (c) the Agreement, and (d) the Privacy Laws.

 APPENDIX ADESCRIPTION OF TRANSFER/PROCESSING

 Client information is as set forth in the Service Order.

 Data Importer & Processor: G2.com, Inc.

 100 South Wacker Drive, Suite 600, Chicago, IL 60606

 “Controller” means the natural or legal person that determines the purposes and means of the Processing of Personal Data and/or “controller,” “business” or similar term as defined by applicable Privacy Laws.

 “Processor” means the natural or legal person that Processes Personal Data on behalf of the Controller and/or “processor,” “service provider” or similar term as defined by applicable Privacy Laws.